-From junior deckhand or stewardess, right through to chief engineer or captain, working on a superyacht can be hugely advantageous in terms of finance.
-People choose to work on superyachts for a number of different reasons, but the key theme across the industry is that superyacht crew earn a good income whilst paying little or no tax for the majority of their time aboard.
+Working on a superyacht can be hugely advantageous in terms of finance, and while people choose to work on superyachts for any number of different reasons, one key theme across the industry is that crew can earn a great income - often tax free!

-Depending on your job and level of seniority, the salary will vary.
-Whichever level you are at, crew salaries will also depend on multiple factors including:
+Depending on your job and level of seniority on board, your salary as superyacht crew will vary.
+Regardless of the role, crew salaries depend on multiple factors including:

-- Cruising route and location of the vessel
+- The type, cruising route and location of the vessel

 - Incentives for service and performance

 The vessel will often provide work-related transport for crew (including transport to and from the yacht), food and drink, uniforms and other essential living expenses.
 Some level of health or medical insurance cover may also be provided by the yacht, meaning there is more money leftover for living and expenses.
 Private yachts tend to offer a higher base salary due to there being no additional income in the form of tips from charter guests.